Sync'd Up: Meet us in Ottawa to Dive into Music Placements and Publishing

 Under Michelle's guidance, The HOOK Sync Group has secured impressive sync placements, including spots on BET+, HGTV, TLC, VH1, Bravo, CNN and more.
 These successes are a testament to her deep industry connections and unwavering commitment to showcasing diverse talent.

-Through her visionary leadership and dedication, Michelle is not only transforming the landscape of sync licensing but also forging a more inclusive and equitable future for the music industry.
+Through her visionary leadership and dedication, Michelle is not only transforming the tangibility of sync licensing but also forging a more inclusive, equitable and sustainable future for the music industry.
 Her work continues to inspire and create pathways for the next generation of diverse talent.